GSA/fpc.gov/_events/Federal-Privacy-Councils-Privacy-Bootcamp.md

     **What is the time commitment for the course?** The Privacy Boot Camp occurs over the course of 8 weeks, typically for four hours each week on Friday afternoons.

     **Can I review previous Boot Camp agendas and course materials?** Yes, using USDA Connect you can view these Boot Camp materials on the FPC <a href="https://community.connect.gov/x/HwJcQw" target="_blank">USDA Connect site</a>.
-(An USDA Connect login is required to access the site.)
+(A USDA Connect login is required to access the site.)

 image:  Video_1.png
 image-alt: Lines of code on a computer screen